Skip to content

 }'

 Using the post-transaction flow is currently the easiest and fastest way to achieve Travel Rule compliance because you do not need complex logic for response handling, timeouts, or fallback mechanisms.
+If you later want to automate decisions before funds move, add a pre-transaction workflow and the Rule Engine only where needed.

 Post-transaction workflow explained